- 5 ECTS

 Demonstration of the syllabus coherence with the curricular unit's objectives

 For the purpose i) of the U.C. contributes point 1) of the program.
 This allows the student to recall the basic concepts of Descriptive Statistics to analyze, reduce, and interpret data.
+For (i) it also contributes the poin 1.3 that allows to obtais a basic knowledge on bivariate data.

 For the purpose of ii) U.C. contributes 2.1) program.
 This allows analysis calculation for subsequent application in solving probability problems.
-The learning of probability theory concepts, sections 2.2) and 2.3) of the program allows students to obtain a solid knowledge in this area (Objective III).
+The learning of probability theory concepts, sections 2.2) and 2.3) of the program allows students to obtain a solid knowledge in this area (Objective iii).
 With regard to objectives iv) and v) directly contribute points 3) and 4)of the program.

 Furthermore, the contents of this U.C. allows students to create practical skills by performing various practical exercises, to perform statistical inferences within the U.C that succeed.